How Brand Engineering helps innovative technology companies take on the big guys

 Long-shot customers: A long road to travel

 The long-shot customers’ place in the space is farthest from Davetech.
 The long-shots are most heavily influenced by Goliacorp’s gravitational pull.
 They’re extremely brand loyal.
 They’re super fans.
 They use Golaicorp for everything.
 They have no highly specialized needs that Goliacorp can’t satisfy.
-The chances of you snagging one of these customers is slim.
+The chances of you snagging one of these customers are slim.
 They’re by far the largest population.
 You’ll see them at tradeshows; they’re reading industry publications.
 It’s okay to talk to them, and over time, you might move a fraction of them closer to your orbit—but it’s important to spend no more than the appropriate portion of your limited resources on long-shots.
 Goliacorp uses their gigantic marketing budget to keep these folks close to the mothership and well-fed.
 Even if your message could reach them, it’s likely not to make a meaningful connection.

 Convertible customers: A crack in the armor

 Convertible customers also orbit the mothership, but their loyalty to Goliacorp is not ironclad.
 Winning them over to your side will take some work and comes with a higher cost of sale, but it’s worth a concerted effort.
-Goliacorp’s products are so deeply ingrained in their day-to day-operations, even if they hate Goliacorp, divorce would be messy and costly.
+Goliacorp’s products are so deeply ingrained in their day-to-day-operations, even if they hate Goliacorp, divorce would be messy and costly.
 They might have a need for the exact specialized solution you provide.
 They might have heard about your brand.
 They might have met you at a tradeshow or read some of your thought leadership, but they’re still far from your orbit.
 Articulate why you’re a viable alternative and work to break down their barriers to sale.
 Offer a side-by-side demo of Davetech vs. Goliacorp.
 Exploit what they hate about Goliacorp and turn it into what they’ll love about you.

 Available customers: floating in space